TweetDeck: Product history

+Twitter announced on July 3, 2023, that TweetDeck will become a Twitter Blue exclusive feature in a month's time.
+Elon Musk stated on July 29, 2023, that TweetDeck will soon been renamed XPro, matching Twitter's rebranding to X. Around the same time, the @TweetDeck handle was changed to @Pro, and the name was altered to have a space between X and Pro.
+X Pro became a Premium feature on August 15, 2023.

+On November 27, 2023, the service's URL was changed from tweetdeck.twitter.com to pro.twitter.com.
+It was subsequently changed to pro.x.com on May 17, 2024, when X changed its main URL from twitter.com to x.com.

 Integration with other social networking services

 Originally, as it is now, TweetDeck was aimed towards the Twitter social networking service.
 Over the years, TweetDeck introduced support for other social networks, but has since removed that support.

 On March 16, 2009, a pre-release version was released featuring Facebook status updates integration.
 As of April 8, 2009, Facebook status updates were part of the standard program.
 From version 0.30 TweetDeck also supported MySpace integration.
 Version 0.32, released on November 30, 2009, added LinkedIn integration and new Twitter features.
 In May 2010 TweetDeck also added integration with the Google Buzz and Foursquare social networks.

 In 2012 TweetDeck reverted to only supporting Twitter and Facebook, ending support for LinkedIn, MySpace, and the now defunct Google Buzz effective June 2012.

 In May 2013, TweetDeck removed support for Facebook accounts.

 TweetDeck Ltd (company)

 A year after launching TweetDeck in 2008, Iain Dodsworth received his initial $300,000 seed funding from The Accelerator Group, Howard Lindzon, Taavet Hinrikus, Gerry Campbell, Roger Ehrenberg, betaworks, Brian Pokorny, and Bill Tai.
 The company raised a Series A round of funding with many of these same investors, and Ron Conway, Danny Rimer, and the SV Angel group.

 On May 25, 2011, TweetDeck was bought by Twitter for £25 million, after a bidding war with Bill Gross's UberMedia.

 On January 22, 2013, The American directors of Twitter were sent a letter by Companies House (the United Kingdom Registrar of Companies) warning them that their UK subsidiary company TweetDeck Ltd. was at risk of closure, over missed accounting deadlines.
 This had no bearing on the product or service which was by then run by Twitter, not by TweetDeck Ltd, which was officially struck off the business register by Companies House, and dissolved, for failure to file accounts for 2011.